cinnamondev/cmsis-rp2040/README.md

 - output is not fully adaptable - project name is hardcoded in parts and you cannot choose between build and release.
 - more testing is required with the CMSIS core parts.
 I would assume they work fine?

+- vscode: clangd linking automatic - `.clangd` can be generated in the project root by CMSIS extension, but it will target the wrong location for this setup. this can be resolved via symlinks, or manually editing `.clangd` to point to `./build/{project}/{release}/out`. buildgen could have a flag to generate this for us so we dont have to manually edit it.

 ## Licenses

 This code is licensed under the [Apache 2.0 License](./LICENSE).